Cannabis in Seychelles: Usage

-In December 2017, the Agency for the Prevention of Drug Abuse and Rehabilitation of the Seychelles estimated there to be approximately 25,000 users of THC (the main psychoactive cannabinoid that produces the 'high' sensation).
+In December 2017, the Agency for the Prevention of Drug Abuse and Rehabilitation of the Seychelles estimated there to be approximately 25,000 users of tetrahydrocannabinol (the main psychoactive cannabinoid that produces the 'high' sensation).
 This represented more than a quarter of Seychelles’ population.

 Usage in youth

 The Global School-based Student Health Survey (GSHS) is a collaborative surveillance project overseen by the World Health Organization.
 It uses self-administered questionnaires to obtain data relating to morbidity and mortality of its respondents.
 Within the Seychelles, the GSHS has been run twice to date, once in 2007 and then again in 2015.
 On both occasions the survey was structured in a two-stage cluster sample design, targeting students aged typically between 11 and 17 years in age.

 Overall the proportion of use amongst youth increased substantially with age and was more evident within males.

 The Seychelles 2015 GSHS indicated that 12% of Seychellois youth aged 11–17 reported having used cannabis in their lifetime.
 By gender, 16% of males reported trying the drug, compared with 6% of females.
 The 2015 GSHS also indicated that the prevalence of cannabis use amongst respondents grew with age, with 6% of 11–12 year olds having tried cannabis at least once, compared with 14% of 16–17 year olds.
 The amount of pocket money received by the students had a negligible effect on their reported cannabis consumption.

 The report also stated that in the 30 days prior to the survey, 9% of respondents had used cannabis, and that proportion increased substantially with age and was more prevalent amongst males than females.

 When compared to the 2007 GSHS data, the overall prevalence of cannabis use in youth was lower in 2015 by margin of 2%.
 Boys who had ever used cannabis dropped from 19% to 16%, while usage by girls dropped from 7% to 6%.

 A 2011 paper, which used data from the 2007 GSHS, looked at the psychosocial characteristics driving cannabis use within Seychelles’ youth.
-The paper found that, in this study group, cannabis use was correlated with attemptede suicide, insomnia, truant behavior, feelings of social isolation and having parents who showed little to no regard of their children's doings.
+The paper found that, in this study group, cannabis use was correlated with attempted suicide, insomnia, truancy, feelings of social isolation, and parental disinterest.
 The researchers considered these psychosocial characteristics to be explanatory for substance abuse, noting that it has been suggested that young people facing these challenges may try to cope with stress and relieve depression by engaging in substance use.
 The paper also found that while males favored cannabis as an intoxicant, females were inclined towards alcohol use.
 The researchers concluded by stating need to address the prevention of substance use through comprehensive interventions, and that gender differences should be carefully evaluated when formulating prevention interventions.